ankithu/GROAN/readme.md

 `python3 build_dataset.py mail.csv test_out.csv categories --by_sender`

-right now, by_sender is required and it will allow you to mass label emails by their sender domain.
+The --by_sender flag allows you to mass label emails by their sender domain.
 If you think that some senders are even partially mixing categories, just skip them in the cli (by pressing S) when they come up.
 When you are done labelling, type in 'Q' instead of labeling the one you are on and it will save the results.

+## Indiviually

+simply do not add the --by_sender flag to label emails indivually, for each email you will be shown the subject and sender and reciepient
+Example:

+`python3 build_dataset.py mail.csv test_out.csv categories`

+## Important For Both Methods:

 If you would like to continue where you left off you MUST append the --apend flag.
 If you don't, you'll get a warning about it, and if you ignore the warning and continue, YOU WILL OVERWRITE EVERYTHING THAT YOU JUST LABELED.
 This is intentional in cases where you